Alluxio/alluxio/docs/en/Getting-Started.md

 Congratulations!
 You installed Alluxio locally and used Alluxio to accelerate access to data!

 ## Stopping Alluxio

-Now that you have installed and ran Alluxio locally, and ran a few simple examples, you can stop Alluxio with the following command:
+Once you are done with interacting with your local Alluxio installation, you can stop Alluxio with the following command:

 ```bash
 $ ./bin/alluxio-stop.sh all
 ```

-## Next Steps
+## Conclusion

-Now that you have successfully started and interacted with Alluxio locally, there are several next steps available.
+Congratulations on completing the quick start guide for Alluxio!
+You have successfully downloaded and installed Alluxio on your local computer, and performed some basic interactions via the Alluxio shell.
+This was a simple example on how to get started with Alluxio.

+There are several next steps available.
+You can learn more about the various features of Alluxio in our documentation.
+You can also deploy Alluxio in your environment, mount your existing storage systems to Alluxio, or configure your applications to work with Alluxio.
+Additional resources are below.

 ### Deploying Alluxio